WellthCare

 • It rewards behavior: When you complete 75+ preventive health actions (like scans, labs, screenings), WellthCare automatically deposits free money into your WellthCare Store™ account and your Pension—building wealth from healthy habits.

 • It reduces employer costs: By keeping employees healthier and using WellthCare first, employers see fewer claims, lower premiums, and higher retention.
-This is the Trojan Horse that opens the door to bigger savings later.
+This is the gateway that opens the door to bigger savings later.

 The Key Distinction

 Unlike a second insurance plan, WellthCare does not create duplicate coverage or coordination issues.
-It is a completely separate, complementary system that aligns incentives for everyone.
-You can absolutely have your work’s health plan, your spouse’s health plan, and WellthCare-and the more you use WellthCare, the less you rely on traditional insurance claims, which keeps premiums low and builds your wealth.
+It's a separate, complementary system that aligns incentives for everyone.
+You can have your work's health plan, your spouse's health plan, and WellthCare—and the more you use WellthCare, the less you rely on traditional insurance, keeping premiums low and building your wealth.

 Practical Steps Before You Decide

-Before enrolling in both your employer's plan and your spouse's plan-or before adding WellthCare-take these steps:
+Before enrolling in both your employer's plan and your spouse's plan—or before adding WellthCare—do this:

 1. Compare total cost: Calculate the combined annual premiums for both plans.
 Add the deductibles and estimated out-of-pocket maximums.